-People may consume the bacteria in contaminated dairy products, raw vegetables, meats, or refrigerated foods that require no cooking before they are eaten.
+People may consume the bacteria in contaminated dairy products or in raw milk, vegetables, meats, or refrigerated foods that require no cooking before they are eaten.

 People have a fever, chills, and muscle aches plus nausea, vomiting, and diarrhea.